Othmane-Aitmbarek/Ecom-Site/README.md

 By following these steps and utilizing the described functionalities, you can navigate the E-shop website effectively, browse products, make purchases, and manage their account with ease.

-## License

-Specify the license under which your project is released.
-Include any additional terms if needed.

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](LICENSE) file for details.